YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> A ${firstRole} has different features from one of the other roles at the same time and different features need to be captured for the roles.
+> A ${stud_role_assocend0} has different features from one of the other roles at the same time and different features need to be captured for the roles.

 Level 4: Resource response with Quiz: